Tom Pope: Later career

 On 21 July 2021, Pope joined North West Counties Premier Division side Congleton Town, linking up with former Port Vale teammate and now Congleton manager Richard Duffy.
 He got off to an excellent start to his "Bears" career, being named as Premier Division Player of the Month for August after scoring six goals, providing two assists and winning five man of the match awards in six games.
 He scored 20 goals in 49 appearances throughout the 2021–22 season, collecting ten man of the match awards.
 He scored 28 goals in 56 games in the 2022–23 campaign, including five from six games in the club's run to the semi-finals of the FA Vase; he won six man of the match awards and was sent off on two occasions.
 Congleton won the Cheshire Senior Cup by beating Altrincham on penalties and lifted the NWCFL Challenge Cup by defeating Bacup Borough.

 Pope signed with Witton Albion of the Northern Premier League Division One West on 7 July 2023.
 He scored nine goals in 27 games in the 2023–24 season, featuring in the Mid Cheshire District FA Senior Cup final victory over Northwich Victoria.
 He also had a knee operation funded by the Professional Footballers' Association.

 On 20 May 2024, Pope returned to Hanley Town, the club where he began his senior playing career, to work as a player and head of Youth Development.
 On being asked why he continued to play at a late age despite various injury pains and having to also work as a self-employed labourer, he said "the older pros always told me to play for as long as I could because, once it is gone, you will miss it.
 So, while I am enjoying it and still able to I will."

 On 18 October 2024, Pope joined Hanley's Northern Premier League Division One West rivals Kidsgrove Athletic.
 He also played Sunday league football for Greenhoffs and Abbey Hulton United.
 In February 2025, he was appointed joint player-manager alongside Matt Rhead until the end of the 2024–25 season.
 He scored five goals in 24 games.
+In March 2026, he received a ten-match ban after being part of a brawl that saw a match at Avro the previous October to be abandoned.
+He retired as a player at the end of the 2025–26 season.
+He resigned as Kidsgrove manager "due to footballing reasons" on 30 August 2026 after the team started the season with two defeats and disqualification from the FA Cup.